FOR DECADES, OUR TEAM OF LIFE INSURANCE LAWYERS HAVE HELPED NC RESIDENTS RECEIVE THE LIFE INSURANCE BENEFITS THEY ARE OWED.

 - Litigate your claim in court when life insurance company is acting unreasonably or dishonestly in delaying or denying the payment of your valid claim

 Life insurance companies are incentivized by their profit margin.
-The more premiums a life insurance company collects and the fewer death benefit claims they pay out, the more money they make for their shareholders.
+The more premiums a life insurance company collects and the fewer death benefit claims they pay out, the more money they make for its shareholders.
 In other words, the interests of the life insurance company are at odds with yours and your family’s.

 The life insurance lawyers at Boonswang Law will fight for you to get you the death benefits you deserve after your loved one’s death.